ShiSzzz/Single-View-Encoding-of-3D-Light-Field/README.md

 # DATA
 ## ShapeNet cars
 We use the ShapeNet-SRN class(cars) to generate our image dataset.
 The dataset we used can be found [here](https://pan.baidu.com/s/1tVTYlZURE3wZ7Y9bpmKv6w?pwd=78s3) .
 You can also directly download other types of models from ShapeNet to generate your own image dataset.
+We provide a Blender script for generating the image dataset.

+# Code
+We are currently organizing the work, and the code will be released soon.